vin-00/visualizer/README.md

   - Pause and resume the visualization at any moment.

 ---
 ### Thank you for using Visualize!
-We hope you enjoy exploring and solving puzzles with my application.
-If you have any questions or feedback, please feel free to reach out on my gmail
+I hope you enjoy exploring and solving puzzles with my application.
+If you have any questions or feedback, please feel free to reach out on my gmail winkhatri292004@gmail.com
-winkhatri292004@gmail.com